reactive-stack-js/reactive-stack-js-graphql-backend-fastify/README.md

-# reactive-stack-js-graphql-backend-fastify
+## ReactiveStack backend with fastify

-reactive-stack-js graphql backend with fastify
+See [reactive-stack](https://github.com/cope/reactive-stack) for more info.